tilezen/mapbox-vector-tile/README.md

 To compile the `proto` file, you have to enable two environnement variables BEFORE running your python program :

+    $  sudo apt-get install libprotoc9 libprotobuf9 protobuf-compiler python-protobuf

+Then, you'll have to enable two environnement variable BEFORE runing your python program :

      $ export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=cpp
      $ export PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION_VERSION=2